 We recognise that some pupils, for example some pupils with special educational needs and disabilities (SEND), may not be able to access remote education without support from adults at home.
 We acknowledge the difficulties this may place on families, and we will work with parents and carers to support those students.
 In the first instance, if you are struggling with remote education please contact the school immediately so we can put additional support in place.
 During periods of lockdown, you will be receiving a weekly call from a member of staff where you can raise any concerns that you may have.
-You can also contact our SENCO directly at: email@example.com
+You can also contact our SENCO Mrs Garvey directly at: firstname.lastname@example.org

 Safeguarding of Remote Learning

 Safeguarding – To safeguard our entire school community, students must adhere to our strict guidelines for Remote Live Learning as outlined below: